 Skiathos, Skopelos, Alonissos, Tinos, Mykonos, Paros, Naxos, Ios, Santorini.

 You can travel from the heart of the Cyclades to Crete.
-Ferry routes allow for some island-hopping if you want to visit several islands other than Crete.
+In fact, there are ferry routes that allow for island-hopping if you want to visit other islands.
 In summer, Lane Lines cover the route Milos-Thira (Santorini)-Crete.

 There are summer routes available connecting Santorini to Chania, Heraklion, and Rethymnon via fast ferries.
 The companies you can check are Sea Jets and Hellenic Seaways.